tale-toul/gobuilder-s2i/README.md

       io.openshift.s2i.scripts-url="image:///usr/libexec/s2i" \
       io.openshift.tags="builder,go,golang"
 ```
-The packages required to build go source code are installed
+The packages required to build go source code are installed, both golang and git have many dependencies that will also be installed.
 ```
 RUN yum install -y --disableplugin=subscription-manager --setopt=tsflags=nodocs golang git && \
     yum clean all -y --disableplugin=subscription-manager
 ```
-The s2i scripts are copied on the same directory defined for the label _io.openshift.s2i.scripts-url_.
+The s2i scripts are copied on the same directory that was defined for the label _io.openshift.s2i.scripts-url_.
 More on these scripts later.
 ```
 COPY ./s2i/bin/ /usr/libexec/s2i
 ```